-4.5 The relationships and health curriculum has been organised in line with the statutory requirements outlined in the DfE (2019) 'Relationships, Education, Relationships and Sex Education (RSE) and Health Education' guidance.

-4.6 The relationships and health curriculum take into account the views of teachers, pupils and parents.
-We are dedicated to ensuring our curriculum meets the needs of the whole-school community.

-4.7 The relationships and health curriculum is informed by issues in the school and wider community to ensure it is tailored to pupils' needs.

-4.8 We consult with parents, pupils and staff in the following ways:

-- Questionnaires and surveys

-- Focus groups

-- Meetings

-- Training sessions

-- Newsletters and letters

-4.9 Any parent, teacher or pupil wishing to provide feedback about the curriculum can do so at any time during the academic year by:

-- Organising a meeting with the headteacher. - Emailing admin@northcerney.gloucs.sch.uk.

-4.10 The school has organised a curriculum that is age-appropriate for pupils within each year group, based on the views of teachers, parents and pupils.

-4.11 When organising the curriculum, the religious backgrounds of all pupils will be considered, so that the topics that are covered are taught appropriately.
+- 4.5 The relationships and health curriculum has been organised in line with the statutory requirements outlined in the DfE (2019) 'Relationships, Education, Relationships and Sex Education (RSE) and Health Education' guidance. - 4.6 The relationships and health curriculum take into account the views of teachers, pupils and parents.
+We are dedicated to ensuring our curriculum meets the needs of the whole-school community. - 4.7 The relationships and health curriculum is informed by issues in the school and wider community to ensure it is tailored to pupils' needs. - 4.8 We consult with parents, pupils and staff in the following ways: - Questionnaires and surveys - Meetings - Training sessions - Newsletters and letters - 4.9 Any parent, teacher or pupil wishing to provide feedback about the curriculum can do so at any time during the academic year by: - Organising a meeting with the headteacher. - Email: admin@northcerney.dgat.org.uk - 4.10 The school has organised a curriculum that is age-appropriate for pupils within each year group, based on the views of teachers, parents and pupils. - 4.11 When organising the curriculum, the religious backgrounds of all pupils will be considered, so that the topics that are covered are taught appropriately.

-5.Consultation with parents
+5. Consultation with parents

-5.1 This will include providing parents with frequent opportunities to understand and ask questions about the school's approach to relationships and health education.

-5.2 The school will use the views of parents to inform decisions made about the curriculum content and delivery; however, parents will not be granted a 'veto' on curriculum content, and all final decisions will be the school's to make.

-5.3 Parents are provided with the following information:

-- The content of the relationships, sex and health curriculum - The delivery of the relationships, sex and health curriculum, including what is taught in each year group - The legalities surrounding withdrawing their child from the subjects - The resources that will be used to support the curriculum
+- 5.1 The school understands the important role parents play in enhancing their children's understanding of relationships, sex and health.
+Similarly, we also understand how important parents' views are in shaping the curriculum.
+This will include providing parents with frequent opportunities to understand and ask questions about the school's approach to relationships, sex and health education. - 5.2 Parents are provided with the following information: - The content of the relationships, sex and health curriculum - The delivery of the relationships, sex and health curriculum, including what is taught in each year group - The legalities surrounding withdrawing their child from the subjects - The resources that will be used to support the curriculum